saahiilll/wisecow/README.md

 ***curl http:///localhost:30001***
 - #### Forwarded the Minikube service to host machine By Following Command:
 ***nohup kubectl port-forward svc/wisecow-service 30001:100 &***
-- #### After Forwarding The Service To The Host Machine Will Able To access The Application From Host Machine Through-
+- #### After Forwarding The Service To The Host Machine Will Able To access The Application From Host Machine Through
 ***curl http://localhost:30001***

 ### Nginx Configuration for SSL